Thesis

 What are deprecations?

-Deprecation here is understood as removing the ability from general public to obtain private inference from a given model through a commercial service.
+Deprecation here is understood as removing the ability from the general public to obtain private inference from a given model through a commercial service.
 Partial deprecation is understood as a situation where access is available but is severely limited, for example by removing API access or by requiring a cumbersome approval process.
 Weights are assumed to be preserved regardless of deprecation status.

 Arguments for deprecation